-You can use the custom field settings of the EME solver add a radius of curvature to certain waveguide sections in order to simulate waveguide bends.
-Let’s see how the results compare to an FDTD simulation for an S-bend, and then see if we can optimize a 90 degree bend using the Python API with EME.
+You can use the custom field settings of the EME solver to add a radius of curvature to certain waveguide sections in order to simulate waveguide bends.
+Let’s see how the results compare to an FDTD simulation for an S-bend and then see if we can optimize a 90-degree bend using the Python API with EME.

 Please note that the accuracy of bent waveguide mode overlaps has recently been improved and you should use at least version 2019b R6 for this example.